mkrakowitzer/puppet-deploy/README.markdown

 #### Common Parameters

 *target*

-  The target directory to decompress the archive file too.
+  * The target directory to decompress the archive file too.
-  This parameter is required
+  * This parameter is required

 *url*

-  The URL where the file can be downloaded from.
+  * The URL where the file can be downloaded from.
-  This parameter is required.
+  * This parameter is required.
 Do no specify the file name in the URL.

 *strip*

-  Strip root directory from archive file
+  * Strip root directory from archive file
-  Defaults to 'false'
+  * Defaults to 'false'

 *version*

-   Define an arbitrary version number for the tar file.
+   * Define an arbitrary version number for the tar file.
 Must be an integer.
-   WARNING: Incrementing this version number removes target directory and and redeploys tar file.
+   * **WARNING**: Incrementing this version number removes target directory and and redeploys tar file.
 Both version and package must be defined.
-   Defaults to undefined
+   * Defaults to undefined

 *package*

-   define an arbitrary package name for the tar file. creates a static fact [package]\_version in /etc/facter/facts.d/ with file name [package].yaml.
+   * define an arbitrary package name for the tar file.
+   * creates a static fact [package]\_version in /etc/facter/facts.d/ with
+   file name [package].yaml.
 Both version and package must be defined.
-   Defaults to undefined
+   * Defaults to undefined
-   requires facter 1.7.x
+   * requires facter 1.7.x
-   requires the /etc/facter/facts.d/ directory structure to be in place.
+   * requires the /etc/facter/facts.d/ directory structure to be in place.

-If you decide to use the version and package parameters you get to keep both pieces if it breaks.
-I certainly don't recommend managing packages this way.
+**If you decide to use the version and package parameters you get to keep both pieces if it breaks.
+I certainly don't recommend managing packages this way.**

 ##Limitations
 * I'm sure there are many